tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/4_Deliveries completed in under 48 hours.md

 # 2025Q2 Deliveries in within 48 hours Query
-This query counts the number of orders completed or returned in the second quarter of 2025 that were delivered within 48 hours.
-It groups the results by year and quarter, using the orders table from the look_ecommerce dataset.
+These queries counts the number of orders completed or returned in the second quarter of 2025 that were delivered within 48 hours.
+Also groups the results by year and quarter, using the orders table from the look_ecommerce dataset in order to get aggregations.

 ## 1st Task:
-  * Calculate the list of all orders during the Q2 2025 period.
+ * Retrieve unique orders with 'Complete' or 'Returned' status.
+ * Calculate the delivery time in hours for each order using the difference between delivered and created dates.
+ * Filter for orders with a delivery time of 48 hours or less.
 ```sql
 select
   format_datetime("%Y-%QQ",created_at)as year_quarter,